 The Epping project (242 - 244 Beecroft Road) will provide a new mixed-use development just minutes from the Epping Station and Epping town centre.
-The approved concept proposal allows for new homes and non-residential uses which could allow for a combination of office, retail, cafe or medical spaces.
+The approved concept proposal, prepared by Landcom on behalf of Sydney Metro, allows for new homes and non-residential uses which could allow for a combination of office, retail, cafe or medical spaces.

 The approval also includes a provision of 5% of residential gross floor area for Affordable Housing.
 The housing will be managed by a registered Community Housing Provider and will be targeted towards key workers such as nurses, teachers and police officers.

-In October 2021, DASCO was appointed to develop the site and will lodge a State Significant Development Application for the detailed design and construction.
+DASCO is the appointed developer of the site and will lodge a State Significant Development Application for the detailed design and construction.

 Approved concept proposal